mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 E-mail: [mike-treglia@utulsa.edu](mailto:mike-treglia@utulsa.edu)

 ## Course Description:

 Understanding spatial relationships across landscapes can provide critical insight into patterns and processes observed in ecology and evolutionary biology.
 Analytical techniques used in understanding these relationships can detect and help control for spatial biases in data, which may obscure effects of other variables.
 Results from such analyses can inform future research, and guide efforts for tasks including biodiversity conservation and pest management, among others.

 This course will focus on quantifying and controlling for spatial relationships in data, using spatial interpolation techniques to estimate environmental variables at unmeasured points, and modeling habitat and connectivity across landscapes.
 The main tools we will use are free and open source, including the statistical package, R, and the GIS software, QGIS.
 Though examples given in the class will focus on ecology and evolutionary biology, most analytical techniques covered can easily be applied to other fields of study, and students will be encouraged to use their own data (or available datasets from their field of study) for assignments throughout the semester.

-Here is a tentative list of specific topics that will be covered, which may be adjusted according to student interest:

-* Intro to Landscape Ecology and GIS
-* Spatial Dependence and Autocorrelation
-* Nearest Neighbor Analyses
-* Quantifying Landscape Pattern
-* Spatial Interpolation
-* Mantel Tests and Spatial Regression
-* Animal Movement
-* Species Distribution Modeling/Environmental Niche Modeling
-* Landscape Connectivity (Network Analysis, Least Cost Path)

 ## Time and Location: